-NT: SYBASE\sql.ini (where SYBASE is the value of the SYBASE environment variable)
+Windows: SYBASE\sql.ini (where SYBASE is the value of the SYBASE environment variable)

--I logFile

-Path name of the log file in which information and error messages about the Historical Server are logged.
+Parameter Description -llogFile Path name of the log file in which information and error messages about the Historical Server are logged.
 The data collected includes start-up information, error messages, and possibly a record of alarms that were triggered.
-The default path name is hs.log in the current directory.

-Parameter Description -n maxConnectio ns Specifies the maximum number of concurrent Open Client connections allowed to Historical Server.
+The default path name is hs.log in the current directory. -UuserName Name of Historical Server superuser.
+When the superuser logs in to Historical Server, that user is allowed to issue the shutdown command to terminate Historical Server, and to view or delete any data files created by Historical Server, regardless of the user who initiated the recording sessions.
+This user name is not required to correspond to either an Adaptive Server login account or to an operating system registration.
+See "The Historical Server superuser account" on page 11 for more information.
+If you do not specify this parameter, any user may stop Historical Server, but no user has unrestricted access to the Historical Server data files. -Ppassword Password of user specified with the -U parameter.
+A user who logs in to Historical Server must supply this username and password to exercise Historical Server superuser privileges.
+See "The Historical Server superuser account" on page 11 for more information.
+Note If you specify the -U parameter on UNIX platforms, but do not specify this parameter, Historical Server prompts for a password during start-up.
+However, Historical Server must be started in foreground mode for you to receive the prompt.
+Make the following changes to the start-up script to be prompted for a password: • Remove the -P parameter and the ampersand (&) from the start-up script file. • Execute the script file. • When prompted for a password, enter the password for the username you specified in the -∪ parameter.
+Put the Historical Server process in the background. -nmaxConnections Specifies the maximum number of concurrent Open Client connections allowed to Historical Server.
 Valid values are 1 through 20.
 The default is 20.
-Open Client connections to Historical Server are isql connections. -P password Password of user specified with the -U parameter.
-A user who logs in to Historical Server must supply this username and password to be allowed to exercise Historical Server superuser privileges.
-See "The Historical Server superuser account" on page 11 for more information Note for UNIX: If you specify the -U parameter, but do not specify this parameter, Historical Server prompts for a password during start-up.
-However, Historical Server must be started in foreground mode for you to receive the prompt.
-Make the following changes to the start-up script if you want to be prompted for a password: • Remove the -P parameter and the ampersand (&) from the start-up script file. • Execute the script file. • When prompted for a password, enter the password for the username you specified in the -U parameter. • Put the Historical Server process in the background. -S hsName Name of Historical Server as it appears in the interfaces file.
+Open Client connections to Historical Server are isql connections.

+Parameter Description -ShsName Name of Historical Server as it appears in the interfaces file.
 If omitted, the Historical Server name defaults to the value of the DSLISTEN environment variable.
-If DSLISTEN is not set, the name "histserver" is used. -U userName Name of Historical Server superuser.
-When the superuser logs in to Historical Server, that user is allowed to issue the shutdown command to terminate Historical Server, and to view or delete any data files created by Historical Server, regardless of the user who initiated the recording sessions.
-This user name is not required to correspond to either an Adaptive Server login account or to an operating system registration.
-See "The Historical Server superuser account" on page 11 for more explanation.
-If you do not specify this parameter, any user may stop Historical Server, but no user has unrestricted access to the Historical Server data files. -V Displays Historical Server version information and exits, ignoring all other parameters.
+If DSLISTEN is not set, the name "histserver" is used. -V Displays Historical Server version information and exits, ignoring all other parameters.